The Englishtown Project

 Guitar/Vocals: After decades-long stints with Hot Tuna and the New Riders of the Purple Sage, Michael has earned nothing less than iconic status as one of the most authentic figures on the blues / jam band scene.
 Over the years, Michael’s evocative singing, intuitive guitar playing and songwriting skills have earned him a large and loyal following worldwide.

-Tom Circosta
+Tom Circosta (Zen Tricksters)

 Guitar/Vocals: Tom is one of the NY area’s most versatile guitarists and also happens to be the foremost disciple of Bob Weir, arguably the best and most unique rhythm guitarist in rock history.
 In addition to Zen Tricksters, Tom also plays with the unique Dead On Live and Jam Stampede.

-Kevin Griffin
+Kevin Griffin (Space Bandits)

 Clare Maloney

-Vocals: New York City-based vocalist, Clare Maloney, has been hailed for her “golden voice of immense range and depth,” and has delighted audiences around the world with her thoughtful artistry, polished singing and wholehearted performances.
+Vocals: New York City-based vocalist, Clare Maloney, has been hailed for her “golden voice of immense range and depth,” and has delighted audiences around the world with her thoughtful artistry, polished singing and heartfelt performances.
 Raised on Rock & Roll and trained in Classical Music and Opera, Clare’s musical knowledge and her skillful ability to move between musical genres have established her as a go-to musician.
 Her interpretations of the Grateful Dead are earning her a steady following on the Jam Band scene.